kekehurry/cityflow_community/.github/ISSUE_TEMPLATE/submit-workflow.md

 ---
-name: Submit File
+name: Submit WorkFlow File
-about: Submit a file for review and inclusion in the repository
+about: Submit a workflow file for sharing to the community
 title: "[WorkFlow Submission]"
 labels: workflow-submission
 ---

 ### Author
-The aothor name.
+[Replace this line with the aothor name]

 ### Category
-The category of the workflow.
+[Replace this line with the category of the workflow]

 ### Description
-Please describe the file you are submitting.
+[Please describe the file you are submitting]

 ### WorkFlow File
-Attach your file by dragging and dropping it here or clicking to upload.
+Compress your workflow file into a `.zip` archive and upload it here.